markNZed/processism-react-three/storyboard.md

 ## 18.2.
 Animation
 Zoom into two intermediate entities that have multiple lines representing their relationship.
 These lines are synchronized, originating from various fundamental entities within each intermediate entity.
 Then, a single, thicker line appears from the center of each intermediate entity to represent the abstract, overarching relationship between them.
 ## 18.3.
 Narration
 Let’s explore the relationships between two intermediate entities.
 As we zoom in, you’ll notice that their interaction isn’t represented by just a single, simple connection.
-Instead, multiple lines appear, each one representing a different process occurring within these entities, but all of them are synchronized.
+Instead, multiple lines appear, each one representing a different process occurring within these entities, but all these processes are synchronized.

-These synchronized lines reflect the coordination happening inside each entity.
-For example, when two people interact, their relationship might involve spoken language, gestures, and even shared memories—all different aspects working together to form a connection.
+These synchronized arcs reflect the coordination happening inside each entity.
+For example, when two people interact, their relationship might involve spoken language, gestures, and even shared memories — all different aspects working together to form a connection.

 To help us visualize this more complicated relationship, we introduce a thicker line originating from the center of each intermediate entity.
-This thicker line represents the overarching connection between them, abstracting the multiple synchronized processes into a single, unified relationship.
+This thicker line represents the overarching connection between them, abstracting the multiple synchronized processes into a single relationship.

 It’s important to understand that these complicated relations, represented by the thicker lines, don’t replace the simpler, more fundamental interactions.
 Instead, they emerge from the coordination of these basic processes.
-The relations of the intermediate entities are always also external relations of the fundamental entities within them.
+The relations of the intermediate entities are also external relations of the more fundamental entities within them.

 This layered coordination reminds us that even the most abstract relationships between entities are built upon more basic, synchronized processes.
 By understanding these multiple levels of interaction, we gain insight into how complicated systems function in the real world.
 Each entity is not just connected but interdependent.
 The actions and states of one influence the others, creating a web of interconnectedness where the whole system's behavior emerges from these interwoven relations.